Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Proofs of Auxiliary Results

 Where above we used $N_y$ to indicate the indices corresponding to class $y$ data points (as we do in the proofs of the main results).
 Now using concentration of measure for bounded random variables and the fact that $N$ is sufficiently large, we have from Equation \ref{fullgradlinmix} that with high probability (and with $\poly(k)$ representing a very large polynomial in $k$):

 Where we define the functions $A_1$ and $A_2$ as:

-With $z_{y, s}$ being a random variable denoting the sum of a class $y$ point and a class $s$ point (distributed according to Definition \ref{datadist}).
+Here $z_{y, s}$ is a random variable denoting the midpoint of a class $y$ point and a class $s$ point (distributed according to Definition \ref{datadist}).
 Note that Equations \ref{a1linmix} and \ref{a2linmix} are not abuses of notation - the functions $A_1$ and $A_2$ depend only on the random variables $\beta_s$ and $\beta_y$, since we can ignore the cross-class correlations due to orthogonality.

 Let us immediately observe that the first two terms (the expectation terms) in Equation \ref{efullgradlinmix} are bounded above by 0.
 This is due to the fact that $\beta_y - 1/2$ is a symmetric, centered random variable and the functions $A_1$ and $A_2$ are monotonically decreasing in $\beta_y$.
 We will focus on showing that the first term is significantly negative, as that will be sufficient for our purposes.